Mortgage Advice for Homeowners

 - Local search queries

 - Fixtures and fittings to be included in the sale

 - The buyer’s mortgage offer

-Once the contract has been signed by all parties involved the deposit will be paid in the form of a bankers draft between the solicitors.
+Once the contract has been signed by all parties involved the deposit will be paid.
 The completion date will then be agreed by mutual consent.

-Completion occurs when the residual monies, around 90%, are transferred from your buyer’s solicitor to your solicitor’s account.
-Your solicitor will call you when the money has cleared into your account and we will then be informed to release the keys and you will have completed the sale of your property.
+Completion occurs when the residual monies, (usually around 90%), are transferred from your buyer’s solicitor to your solicitor’s account.
+Your solicitor will call you when the money has cleared into your account, and we will then be informed to release the keys and you will have completed the sale of your property.